Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Vanicream Gentle Facial Cleanser

-Hypoallergenic, fragrance-free, dye-free cleanser formulated for extreme sensitivities.
-Zero common irritants or allergens.
-Removes makeup and impurities gently.
-Designed for dermatitis, severe eczema, and reactive skin unable to tolerate even gentle formulas.
+Hypoallergenic, fragrance-free, dye-free cleanser formulated for extreme sensitivities and severe reactions.
+Contains zero common irritants, allergens, or harsh ingredients.
+Removes makeup and impurities with maximum gentleness, specifically designed for dermatitis, severe eczema, and reactive skin unable to tolerate conventional or gentle formulas.

 Vanicream is the most hypoallergenic brand available—literally designed for people with dermatitis, eczema, and severe sensitivities.
 Zero common irritants.
-It's boring but that's the point. highly rated by customers.
+It's boring but that's the point.
+Well-reviewed on Amazon.
 If Cetaphil is too much and you have serious sensitivity, Vanicream is your only option.

 People wanting performance (this is purely gentle), those with oily skin (won't cleanse enough), anyone wanting active ingredients